Ernanm280/deploying-ad/README.md

 <br>
 <br>

-Logged out of `DC-1` and logged back in using the domain credentials `mydomain.com\jane_admin` as the username and password.
-For the remaining steps, we will keep `RDP` open to use **jane_admin** as the admin account for the rest of the lab.
+Logged out of DC-1 and logged back in using the domain credentials `mydomain.com\jane_admin` as the username and password.
+For the remaining steps, we will keep **Remote Desktop** open to use **jane_admin** as the admin account for the rest of the lab.

 <img width="932" height="664" alt="Screenshot 2026-04-11 181050" src="https://github.com/user-attachments/assets/238283f0-873f-4143-8d15-b2fb112dccab" />

 **2. Join Client-1 to the Domain**
 ---

 Navigated to the Azure Virtual Machines list and selected the Client-1 VM.
-Initiated a Remote Desktop connection using the public IP address 52.186.171.6, authenticating with domain credentials in the format `mydomain.com\<yourcreatedcredentials>` and the associated password.
+Initiated a Remote Desktop connection using the public IP address (52.186.171.6), authenticating with domain credentials in the format `mydomain.com\<yourcreatedcredentials>` and the associated password.

 <img width="977" height="430" alt="Screenshot 2026-04-11 181442" src="https://github.com/user-attachments/assets/a4cef92b-b067-4e0f-9735-850ee3df86d0" />